-- Do you have staff available to show my property to prospective tenants six days a week?
+- Do you have staff available to show my rental property to prospective tenants six days a week?

-6. How do you screen tenants?
+6. How does your property management agency screen tenants?

 Start by asking these questions:

 8. What is the full cost of management?
-Please detail all possible costs and fees, and indicate whether these fees include GST?

-- A Management fee (a commission percentage of the weekly rental figure)
+- A management fee (a commission percentage of the weekly rental figure).

-- A Letting fee (often one or two weeks’ rent)
+- A letting fee (often one or two weeks’ rent).